Canon RF 20mm F1.4 L VCM Lens Review

 In-Depth Review

-This lens is the fourth in the series of RF F1.4 L VCM primes, with the predecessors setting clear high expectations of what is coming.
-This relatively compact lens's "L" nameplate assures high quality build and high optical performance, the VCM plus nano USM AF system provides extremely fast, smooth, and quiet operation, and the manual aperture ring further facilitates hybrid use.
+This lens is the fourth in the series of RF F1.4 L VCM primes, with its predecessors setting clear high expectations for what was to come.
+This relatively compact lens's "L" nameplate assures high-quality build and high optical performance, the VCM plus nano USM AF system provides extremely fast, smooth, and quiet operation (and functions in extremely dark conditions), and the manual aperture ring further facilitates hybrid use.

 Focal Length